bitnami/containers/bitnami/openldap/README.md

 - `LDAP_CUSTOM_SCHEMA_FILE`: Location of a custom internal schema file that could not be added as custom ldif file (i.e. containing some `structuralObjectClass`).
 Default is **/schema/custom.ldif**"
 - `LDAP_ULIMIT_NOFILES`: Maximum number of open file descriptors.
 Default: **1024**.
 - `LDAP_ALLOW_ANON_BINDING`: Allow anonymous bindings to the LDAP server.
 Default: **yes**.
+- `LDAP_LOGLEVEL`: Set the loglevel for the OpenLDAP server (see https://www.openldap.org/doc/admin25/slapdconfig.html for possible values).
+Default: **256**.

 You can bootstrap the contents of your database by putting LDIF files in the directory `/ldifs` (or the one you define in `LDAP_CUSTOM_LDIF_DIR`).
 Those may only contain content underneath your base DN (set by `LDAP_ROOT`).
 You can **not** set configuration for e.g. `cn=config` in those files.